Lumpy Skin Disease

 Lumpy skin disease does not occur in Austria.
 Since 2017, cattle or ruminants with mostly conspicuous skin symptoms have been examined as part of the exclusion diagnosis.
 All cases have been LSD-negative so far.

-Lumpy skin disease virus (LSDV) belongs to the genus Capripoxvirus, along with sheep pox virus, Sheeppox virus (SPPV), and goat pox virus, Goatpox virus (GTPV).
-Host animals in Europe are mainly bovine ruminants (cattle, buffalo, bison, zebu) kept as livestock.
-Despite communal husbandry with small ruminants and New World camelids, no clinical case of LSD has occurred in Europe in sheep, goats, alpacas, or llamas.
-Wild ruminants have also not been affected.
-Testing on roe deer in epidemic areas of Bulgaria has been negative to date.
-The first detection of Lumpy Skin Disease in the EU occurred in August 2015 in Greece, in the Evros Delta near the Turkish-Greek border.
-Starting in Greece, the disease spread to southeastern Europe.
-In 2016, there were numerous outbreaks in Bulgaria, northern Macedonia, Greece, Albania, Montenegro, Kosovo, and southern Serbia.
-In Europe, several measures succeeded in controlling the animal disease, mainly with comprehensive vaccination measures.
-In the Balkan region, outbreak numbers of Lumpy Skin Disease decreased from 7,483 in 2016 to 385 in 2017.
-European figures confirm that vaccinating cattle with a homologous vaccine - recommended by EFSA in 2016 - is the most effective way to contain the disease: as of 2018, no case of LSD has been reported in Europe.
-In contrast, local outbreaks continue to occur in Israel, Syria, and Turkey.
-Georgia, Russia, Kazakhstan, Armenia, and Azerbaijan have also had cases of LSD.
-In these countries, heterologous vaccines against LSD have often been used.
-In 2019, the disease was introduced to China, India, Bangladesh, and in 2020, Pakistan, Bhutan, Hong Kong, Myanmar, Nepal, Sri Lanka, Taiwan, and Vietnam.
-By 2023, Indonesia had already been affected by LSD.
-The cause of the rapid spread is thought to be transmission of the pathogens by mites and insects, by contact between animals, but also by animal movement and wind dispersal of the vectors.
-Currently, the disease is widespread in Asia.
+The first detection of lumpy skin disease in the EU was in August 2015 in Greece, in the Evros Delta near the Turkish-Greek border.
+The disease spread from Greece to south-east Europe.
+In 2016, there were numerous outbreaks in Bulgaria, North Macedonia, Greece, Albania, Montenegro, Kosovo and southern Serbia.
+In Europe, it was possible to combat the disease with the help of several measures, particularly comprehensive vaccination programmes.
+In the Balkan region, the number of outbreaks of lumpy skin disease fell from 7,483 in 2016 to 385 in 2017.
+The European figures confirm that vaccinating cattle with a homologous vaccine - recommended by the EFSA in 2016 - is the most effective way to contain the disease: as of 2018, no cases of LSD have been reported in Europe.
+However, local outbreaks continue to occur in Israel, Syria and Turkey.
+Georgia, Russia, Kazakhstan, Armenia and Azerbaijan have also recorded cases of LSD.
+Heterologous vaccines against LSD were often used in these countries.
+In 2019, the disease was imported to China, India, Bangladesh, and in 2020 to Pakistan, Bhutan, Hong Kong, Myanmar, Nepal, Sri Lanka, Taiwan and Vietnam.
+In 2023, Indonesia was already affected by LSD.
+The cause of the rapid spread is thought to be the transmission of the pathogens by mites and insects, through contact between animals, but also through animal movement and wind dispersal of the vectors.
+The disease is currently widespread in Asia.
 America, Australia and New Zealand are not yet affected.
-For current worldwide distribution, see WOAH World Animal Health Information Database (WAHID) Interface.
+For the current worldwide spread, see WOAH World Animal Health Information Database (WAHID) Interface.

-Transmission by vectors, blood-sucking insects and mites, is cited as the most important cause of the spread of the disease in Europe, along with the movement of subclinically diseased animals.
-Since vector research is costly and direct control of the animal disease was the first priority in the affected countries, only few scientifically sound data on vectors in Europe have been collected so far.
-Transmission of the disease by Culicidae(Aedes aegyptii) and Muscidae(Stomoxys calcitrans, Haematobia irritans) as well as by mites(Rhipicephalus appendiculatus, R. decoloratus and Amblyomma hebraeum) is considered scientifically proven.
-Other possible vectors are bloodsucking mites(Ixodidae), Culicidae (mosquitoes), Culicoides (e.g., the gnat Culicoides punctatus), and Muscidae (e.g., Stomoxys calcitrans).
-The pathogens can also be spread by indirect contact, e.g., through infected semen, through stable equipment or transport vehicles that have come into contact with pathogens (e.g., through infected insects in the loading area, through tire contact with crusts that have fallen off infected animals), and iatrogenically.
-Direct contact between infected and healthy adult animals plays a rather minor role in the transmission of the disease.
+Transmission by vectors, blood-sucking insects and mites, is cited as the most important cause of the spread of the disease in Europe, along with the movement of subclinically infected animals.
+As vector research is costly and direct control of the animal disease was the first priority in the affected countries, only a few scientifically sound data on vectors in Europe have been collected to date.
+The transmission of the disease by Culicidae(Aedes aegyptii) and Muscidae(Stomoxys calcitrans, Haematobia irritans) as well as by mites(Rhipicephalus appendiculatus, R. decoloratus and Amblyomma hebraeum) is considered scientifically proven.
+Other possible vectors are blood-sucking mites(Ixodidae), Culicidae (mosquitoes), Culicoides (e.g. the midge Culicoides punctatus) and Muscidae (e.g. the calf mosquito Stomoxys calcitrans).
+The pathogens can also be spread through indirect contact, e.g. through infected semen, through stable equipment that has come into contact with pathogens or through transport vehicles (e.g. through infected insects in the loading area, through tyre contact with crusts that have fallen off infected animals) and iatrogenically.
+Direct contact between infected and healthy adult animals plays a minor role in the transmission of the disease.
 Calves can become infected by sucking on the udder of infected dams.
 Infected dams can give birth to infected calves with skin lesions.
-Capripox viruses have been detected in untreated animal hides and skins and their products (e.g., hunting trophies), in raw meat products and raw milk products, and in animal feed derived from them.
+Capripox viruses have been detected in untreated animal hides and skins and their products (e.g. hunting trophies), in raw meat products and raw milk products as well as in animal feed obtained from them.

-Most outbreaks of LSD in Europe have occurred between May and August - the time of year with the highest vector density.
-Vaccination should therefore be carried out before vectors appear.
-Since no season in Europe is free of vectors or many vectors are also present in stables, LSD outbreaks have also occurred in some cases outside the specified period.
-Areas with high cattle density, common pastures and water points increased the risk of spreading the disease.
-Standing small water bodies adjacent to farms should therefore be avoided, as they are breeding sites for insects.
-Geographic topography mattered only insofar as arthropod assemblages were greater along water bodies.
-Infections with LSD occurred even in areas with altitudes up to 1500 meters (Montenegro, Turkey).
-High vector density, high population density of livestock, outbreak foci around agricultural farm aggregations as well as a convenient geographical location of outbreak foci was beneficial for the spread of LSD.
-Mortality and morbidity in infected European cattle herds varied regionally from 0-100% in the 2016 and 2017 epidemic years; on average, morbidity was 0.8-7.2% in Albania, for example, and mortality was 0.3-2.9%.
+Most outbreaks of LSD in Europe occurred between May and August - the time of year with the highest vector density.
+Vaccinations should therefore be carried out before vectors appear.
+Since no season in Europe is free of vectors and many vectors are also present in stables, LSD outbreaks have also occurred in some cases outside the period mentioned.
+Areas with a high density of cattle, common pastures and water points increased the risk of spreading the disease.
+Standing small bodies of water in the neighbourhood of farms should therefore be avoided as they are breeding grounds for insects.
+Geographical topography only played a role insofar as the accumulation of arthropods is greater along bodies of water.
+Infections with LSD even occurred in areas with altitudes of up to 1500 metres (Montenegro, Turkey).
+High vector density, high population density of livestock, outbreak foci around agricultural farm clusters as well as a favourable geographical location of the outbreak foci were advantageous for the spread of LSD.
+Mortality and morbidity in infected European cattle herds varied regionally between 0-100 % in the epidemic years 2016 and 2017; on average, morbidity in Albania, for example, was 0.8-7.2 % and mortality 0.3-2.9 %.

 Symptomatology

-• a papulo-vesicular exanthema, which may appear in the form of 0.5-5cm skin nodules, preferentially on the head, neck, tail area, perineum, external genital organs (udder mastitis!) and extremities.
-Only 40-50% of cattle develop generalized skin swelling.
+• a papulo-vesicular exanthema, which can occur in the form of 0.5-5cm large skin nodules, preferably on the head, neck, tail area, perineum, external genital organs (udder mastitis!) and extremities.
+Only 40-50 % of cattle develop generalised skin swellings.

-• biphasic fever episodes of up to 41 °C
+• biphasic fever attacks of up to 41 °C

 • necrotic lesions in the organs of the respiratory tract (trachea, lungs), skeletal muscles, subcutaneous tissue, stomach and uterus

-• lack of acquiescence reflex in female animals
+• Lack of tolerance reflex in female animals

-Differential diagnoses include infection with BHV-2 (syn.
-Pseudo lumpy skin disease), parapoxia, demodicosis and dermatophilosis, an infection with the bacterium Dermatophilus congolensis.
+Differential diagnosis includes infection with BHV-2 (syn. pseudo lumpy skin disease), parapox, demodicosis and dermatophilosis, an infection with the bacterium Dermatophilus congolensis.

-Samples (skin necrosis, lacrimal fluid, nasal secretions, salivary fluid, serum and EDTA blood) should be taken by the official veterinarian if there is the slightest suspicion.
+If there is the slightest suspicion, samples (skin necrosis, tear fluid, nasal secretions, saliva, serum and EDTA blood) should be taken by the official veterinarian.

 Control / Prevention

-Due to the diversity of the vectors and the resulting control methods, the control of LSD vectors has been a major challenge for the affected countries of the EU, which can hardly be overcome.
-To date, therefore, few scientifically sound data on vectors in Europe are available.
-In addition to the killing of infected and susceptible animals in the herd ("total stamping out") and movement restrictions on susceptible animals and animal products, blanket vaccination (coverage at 95%) with a homologous, attenuated strain of LSDV (Neethling) is considered the most effective measure to control the disease.
-The vaccine is not licensed in Europe, and its use requires approval by the relevant authorities.
+Due to the diversity of the vectors and the resulting control methods, combating LSD vectors posed a major, almost unmanageable challenge for the affected countries in the EU.
+As a result, very little scientifically sound data is available on vectors in Europe.
+In addition to the culling of infected and susceptible animals in the herd ("total stamping out") and movement restrictions on susceptible animals and animal products, comprehensive vaccination (95% coverage) with a homologous, attenuated LSDV strain (Neethling) is considered the most effective measure to combat the disease.
+The vaccine is not authorised in Austria and its use requires authorisation from the competent authorities.
 28 days after vaccination, most cattle were protected by antibodies.
-A small percentage of cattle developed symptoms such as fever, milk drop, edema, and skin nodules near the injection site 2 weeks after vaccination.
+A small percentage of cattle developed symptoms such as fever, loss of milk, oedema and skin nodules near the injection site 2 weeks after vaccination.
 The symptoms disappeared after a short time.
-Vaccination in Asia with a heterologous vaccine strain, a sheep or goat pox virus strain, has lower efficacy.
-In these countries (e.g., Turkey), the disease has not been completely eliminated to date.
-Recombination between field and vaccine strains (Neethling, KSGP) occurred in both Asia and Africa; field infections had incorporated parts of the live vaccine strain, the Neethling strain and KGSP strain, respectively.
-Nevertheless, according to scientific expertise, the vaccine based on the Neethling strain, manufactured by a company that produces according to strict GMP rules, is still considered one of the safest vaccines to control LSD.
+Vaccinations in Asia with a heterologous vaccine strain, a sheep or goat pox virus strain, are less effective.
+In these countries (e.g. Turkey), the disease has still not been completely eliminated.
+Recombinations between field and vaccine strains (Neethling, KSGP) occurred in both Asia and Africa; field infections had incorporated parts of the live vaccine strain, the Neethling strain or KGSP strain.
+Nevertheless, according to scientific expertise, the vaccine based on the Neethling strain, manufactured by a company that produces according to strict GMP rules, is still considered one of the safest vaccines for combating LSD.

-The compliance with biosecurity, targeted timely information campaigns, the care of the agricultural population, the culling of all animals of an infected farm as well as the disease-relevant disposal of carcasses were a major challenge in the affected regions during the epidemic.
-The application of repellents in the barn, disinfection of farm vehicles used in the epidemic area, affected barns and farm tools also contributed significantly to vector control.
+Compliance with biosecurity, targeted, timely information campaigns, support for the farming population, the culling of all animals on an infected farm and the disposal of animal carcasses in a manner relevant to the epidemic were major challenges in the affected regions during the outbreak.
+The use of repellents in stables, the disinfection of agricultural vehicles used in the epidemic area, the affected stables and agricultural tools also made a significant contribution to controlling the vectors.

 Diagnostics